MasterPuffin/TURO/README.md

 ## Installation
 To flash the image to your radio you need [CHIRP](https://chirp.danplanet.com) or a similar software and a programming cable.

- 1. Download the corresponding image for your devicein the [here](https://github.com/MasterPuffin/TURO/releases) (distinguishable by the letter at the end of the version number)
+ 1. Download the corresponding image for your device [here](https://github.com/MasterPuffin/TURO/releases) (distinguishable by the letter at the end of the version number)
  2. Open CHIRP and go to File > Open and open the downloaded file
  3. Go to Device > Upload to device
  4. Select the right port (COM3 on Windows, USB0 on Linux), Vendor and Model